Global classical solutions of 3D compressible viscoelastic system near equilibrium: Preliminaries

 \end{proposition}

-\begin{proof} This interpolation type inequality directly comes from standard definition of Sobolev norms together with the Gagliardo-Nirenberg interpolation inequality.
-We omit the proof here for convenience. \end{proof} With the help of Proposition \ref{prop0}, we only need to give the estimates for $\mathcal{E}(t)$ and $\mathcal{W}(t)$ in the next section.
+\begin{proof} This interpolation type inequality directly comes from definition of Sobolev norms together with the standard Gagliardo-Nirenberg interpolation inequality.
+We omit the detailed process here for convenience. \end{proof} With the help of Proposition \ref{prop0}, we only need to give the estimate for $\mathcal{E}(t)$ and $\mathcal{W}(t)$ in the next section.